-Nora Schweighart is a restructuring associate in Kirkland's Chicago office.
+Nora Schweighart is a restructuring partner in Kirkland's Chicago office.
 She concentrates her practice in all aspects of corporate restructuring, bankruptcy and insolvency proceedings, representing the interests of corporate debtors as well as secured and unsecured creditors.

 Since joining Kirkland, Nora has represented: